chirchir12/homeFinder/README.md

 ## CAPSTONE PROJECT:  HomeFinder

-this is a simple that help people relocation to a new place find the best home that matches their needs.
+this is a simple project that help people relocation to a new place find the best home that matches their needs.
 The purpose of this project is to demonstrate my understanding in HTML5 and CSS3 in solving real world problems.
-This project consist of index page which is the landing page for the site, the search results page which list all avaialable homes and a detail page which show detail information about a particular home
+This project consist of index page which is the landing page for the site, the search results page which list all available homes and a detail page which show detail information about a particular home
 - The site is responsive and accomodate devices that fall in three breakpoints
     * up-to 768px -small devices
     * up-to 1024px  -medium devices